 Not a big US slide

-Back to America, and while it is expected that a pullback will happen for the stock market on Wall Street after the latest 30% plus rally, few think the market index will fall by anything more than 10-15%.
+Back to America, and while it is expected that a pullback will happen for the stock market on Wall Street after the latest 30 per cent plus rally, few think the market index will fall by anything more than 10 to15 per cent.
 By the way, this could be overdone negativity.